 I've been adding things I've stumbled upon while drifting across the internet to a Google Doc for a few years, and I use it when doing research.
-With libraries closed and finals season fast approaching, I figured people might find it handy!
+With coronavirus closing our libraries right now and finals season fast approaching, I figured people might find it handy!
 All free to access, as of when I listed them.
 Feel free to send me things to add, or let me know if a link is no longer functional.

 18th Century Women's Magazines

 - Cabinet des Modes, 1785-1786.
 French.

 - Gallery of Fashion, 1799-1800.
 British.